 Lack of oversight and transparency in the pharmaceutical supply chain leads to corruption.
 Mismanagement in the supply chain leaves loopholes for poisonous counterfeit drugs into the market.

 What difference could this project make?

 Uthabiti is using blockchain technology to safe proof the pharmaceutical data (batch number of products) supply chain across its distribution channels.
 It enables the general public to check pharmaceutical purchases through a mobile app or via its SMS service before consumption.
-When receiving a request, Uthabit automatically replies on the legitimacy of the products based on the database provided by the manufacturers.
+When receiving a request, Uthabit automatically replies about the legitimacy of the products based on the database provided by the manufacturers.

 In instances of, faulty or unidentified batch numbers, these will be reflected in Uthabiti’s database and equally prompt partnering pharmaceutical source to enable relevant parties to react in real-time regarding the attempt of faking its products.
 Evidence could potentially be further used in the prosecution of corrupt officials.

-#2 Sensitize the public on presence of counterfeits and the need to verify their pharmaceutical purchase or donation.
+#2 Sensitize the public on the presence of counterfeits and the need to verify their pharmaceutical purchase or donation.

 #3 Verify health products with immediate precision upon requests by the public.
 Immediately respond on the legitimacy status, info on authorised retailers, and product providers.